thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 - **SCHANNEL SSP**: This SSP implements the Microsoft Unified Protocol Provider security package, which unifies SSL, private communication technology (PCT), and transport level security (TLS) into one security package.
 It recognizes msstd and fullsic principal names.
 - **NTLM Security Package**: This was the primary security package for NTLM networks prior to Windows 2000.

+#### Windows Server Update Services (WSUS)

+Why is it interesting ?

+- Updates can often be installed by non-privileged users
+- Non-Microsoft code, such as drivers,  available via Windows Update

+Windows Server Update Services enables system administrators in organizations to centrally manage the distribution of updates and hotfixes released by Microsoft to a fleet of systems.

+From the official documentation of Microsoft, we can read the following
+> WSUS uses SSL for metadata only, not for update files.
+This is the same way that Microsoft Update distributes updates.
+Microsoft reduces the risk of sending update files over an unencrypted channel by signing each update.
+In addition, a hash is computed and sent together with the metadata for each update.
+When an update is downloaded, WSUS checks the digital signature and hash.
+If the update has been changed, it is not installed.

+All metadata exchanges between the client and the server is done using the Simple Object Access Protocol (SOAP).
+By exploiting the lack of integrity of the SOAP calls transmitted over an unencrypted HTTP channel, an attacker performing a MITM attack can tamper responses to the SOAP requests "SyncUpdates (software)" and "GetExtendedUpdateInfo".

+Luckily, the "CommandLineInstallation" handler specifies additional parameters to pass the binary during the update installation.
+No integrity checks are made on these parameters, so they can be tampered easily.
+As a result, Microsoft-signed binaries such as PsExec64 or bginfo can be used in a fake update to achieve command execution on the client side with "NT AUTHORITY\SYSTEM" privileges

+We can exploit that by either using:

+- [wsuspect-proxy](https://github.com/ctxis/wsuspect-proxy) which can inject 'fake' updates into non-SSL WSUS traffic.
+- [PyWSUS](https://github.com/GoSecure/pywsus) which is standalone implementation of a legitimate WSUS server which sends malicious responses to clients.

+For more information refer the this blogpost from [GoSecure](https://www.gosecure.net/blog/2020/09/03/wsus-attacks-part-1-introducing-pywsus/)

+##### CVE-2020-1013

+This vulnerability allows an attacker to abuse Windows system services to conduct an HTTP to SMB relay and escalate privileges

+[WSuspicious](https://github.com/GoSecure/wsuspicious) is a C# program that takes the place of the user local proxy and forces the computer to look for updates while intercepting the WSUS traffic to inject a malicious payload.

 #### References

 - For the privileges part, thanks to @[decoder-it](https://github.com/decoder-it), his talk "[HIP19: whoami priv - show me your privileges and I will lead you to SYSTEM"](https://www.youtube.com/watch?v=ur2HPyuQlEU)" is a must see